lupyuen/lupyuen.github.io/src/what.md

 Not yet, NuttX won't make phone calls and send text messages.
 It might become a __Daily Driver someday__...
 If we put a lot of work into it.

-It's probably more suitable for __Education__ right now: For learning what happens when a Smartphone boots, how it renders graphics on the LCD Display.
+Right now it's probably more suitable for __Education__: Learning what happens when a Smartphone boots, how it renders graphics on the LCD Display.

 And for folks who wish to tinker __Bare Metal__ on PinePhone.

-(Turning NuttX into Daily Driver might be an interesting project for students!)
+(Turning NuttX into Daily Driver might be an interesting student project!)

 _Does NuttX support X11?
 Wayland?_